 - Learnt about the ways to apply these requirements

 - Learnt about good practices in internal control, RM, and irregularities when managing EU funds

-This workshop aims to bring together officials involved in management and control of EU funds from the quality control, irregularities, risk management, financial management and financial control functions in central finance and contracting units, national fund, bodies responsible for the operational programs, Anti-fraud coordination service (AFCOS) and managing authorities.
+This workshop brought together officials involved in management and control of EU funds from the quality control, irregularities, risk management, financial management and financial control functions in central finance and contracting units, national fund, bodies responsible for the operational programs, Anti-fraud coordination service (AFCOS) and managing authorities.

-The workshop will be delivered in ENGLISH only.
-No translation will be provided.
+The workshop was delivered in ENGLISH only.
+No translation was provided.

 - Dijana Blažević, Central Finance and Contracting Agency, Croatia

 - Kristina Ozimec Škof, Central Finance and Contracting Agency, Croatia